Thornrose/lighthouse-web-notes/Week_2/Day_9/Day_9.md

 - - also a thought on planning. if we are setting something up to take a callback as an arg, then... we kinda need to know what that callback is going to be, don't we?
 I feel like the tricky part of pseudocoding or planning right now is we don't even know what to plan for.
 - using `curl` on stuff? whazzat
 - remember that `200` as an http code is the "all good" - o if it's !that, then... error?

+### back for more with promises
+- so thursday didn't go so well with the above - time to go bck and implement promises.
+Looks like weekend work will rely on this and review it a bit.
+- from compass "a promise represents the eventual result of an asynchronous operation"